Video shows steel workers scrambling into wreckage left by explosion that killed 2 in Pennsylvania

 CLAIRTON, Pa.
-(AP) — After an explosion rocked a steel plant outside Pittsburgh, workers scrambled into the wreckage alongside firefighters directing streams of water, as black smoke rose into the air.
+(AP) — After an explosion rocked a steel plant outside Pittsburgh, workers scrambled into the wreckage alongside firefighters.
+A cloud of black smoke rose above a charred pickup truck as rescuers sprayed the scene with streams of water.

 By the time the scene was secure, two people were dead and more than 10 others were injured, including one who spent hours trapped in rubble left Monday by the blast that was powerful enough to shake nearby homes.

-Investigators were working Tuesday to determine the cause of the blast, which jolted a region of the state synonymous with steel for more than a century.
+Investigators worked Tuesday to determine the cause of the blast, which jolted a region of the state synonymous with steel for more than a century.
 Amy Sowers, who was sitting on her porch less than a mile from the plant, felt her house shake.

 “I could see smoke from my driveway,” she said.
 “We heard ambulances and fire trucks from every direction.”